 When does the past stop and the future begin?
 What about that void, that in-between, we know as the present?
 Author James Sallis observes that every day we reconstruct ourselves out of the salvage of our yesterdays.
 Past lessons and memories carry us across the in-between.
 How to blend them with the occasional glance futurewards?
 How to marry what we know with the potential and opportunities offered by social change and technological advancement?
 I have to confess that, while agreeing wholeheartedly with the sentiment, I find the phrase the future of work highly problematic.
 If we are truly building cathedrals of change, then we either need to be laying foundations or constructing on top of existing ones.
 Action needs to be taking place in the Now, continuing tomorrow and persisting into a vague, hazy and distant future too.

 Where I work and with whom I work have become increasingly important to me.
 I need diversity.
 Diversity of projects, diversity of location, diversity of perspectives.
-I am a generalist, I am curious, I need to learn.
+I am a neo-generalist, I am curious, I need to learn.
 Working for a single organisation, in a single office, on a single subject, just does not make sense to me.
 I feel like I am ossifying.
 My saving grace has been the advent of social media, learning to navigate and connect in the digital, networked world.
 The people with whom I have interacted the most over the past year, with whom I have exchanged ideas, argued and debated, given and received validation, and, increasingly, collaborated and cooperated, have not tended to be on the same payroll as me.
 Often they are not in the same industry.
 Invariably not in the same country.
-These are friendships and partnerships that have been formed online and, wherever possible, been cemented by in-person meetings in coffeeshops, restaurants, creative spaces and galleries.
+These are friendships and partnerships that have been formed online and, wherever possible, been cemented by in-person meetings.

 [Picture credit: The Persistence of Memory, Salvador Dalí, 1931]